AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Experiments

-We evaluate pretrained baseline models on AUDETER to examine their effectiveness for identifying novel deepfake patterns and diverse human speech corpora.
-The performance heatmap for all speech system are detailed in Figure \ref{tab:main}.
-Please refer to Tables \ref{tab:apd:itwtts}--\ref{tab:apd:mlsvoc} in the appendix for the complete results on the In-the-Wild and MLS partition.
-We observe that the baseline methods struggle to achieve reasonable performance for most of the experiment.
+We evaluate pretrained baseline models on AUDETER to assess their ability to generalise to novel deepfake patterns and diverse human speech.
+Figure~\ref{tab:main} summarises performance across speech systems, with complete results on the CE and AB subsets reported in Tables~\ref{tab:apd:itwtts}–\ref{tab:apd:mlsvoc} in the appendix.
+Overall, baseline methods struggle to achieve robust performance across most settings.

-\textbf{Vulnerability to Novel Deepfake Patterns.} The baseline methods exhibit noticeable performance degradation when directly applied to audio samples from AUDETER, which are generated by recent speech synthesis models mostly not covered by existing datasets.
-We found no single detection model can consistently achieve usable performance (i.e., reasonably low EER) across all datasets, indicating that generalisation achieved by training on existing datasets is insufficient for open-world detection.
+\textbf{Performance on AUDETER.} The baseline models exhibit substantial performance degradation under zero-shot detection on AUDETER, which contains audio generated by recent speech synthesis systems largely absent from existing datasets.
+No single model achieves consistently low EER across datasets, and the average EER of each model remains high, indicating that generalisation learned from existing benchmarks is insufficient for recent speech systems.

-We observe the following interesting phenomena.
-First, more recent TTS systems create greater challenges for the detectors, suggesting that the development of speech synthesis systems, particularly after the widespread adoption of pretraining, generates audio with distinct acoustic characteristics.
-Second, domain shift in human speech significantly affects detection performance, as performance on synthetic audio from the same TTS system varies when the corresponding real audio comes from different corpora.
-Third, the two baselines leveraging pretrained backbones achieved relatively better overall performance.
-This could be attributed to their increased parameters or pretrained knowledge enabling better characterisation of real audio.
-In addition, we found that baseline methods tend to perform better on deepfake audio generated by vocoders.
-These results demonstrate that our dataset effectively challenges existing methods and highlight the importance of evaluating against a variety of domain shifts, consistent with our motivation.
+We observe several key trends: (i) detection accuracy drops notably on more recent TTS systems, suggesting increasing acoustic divergence with advances in speech synthesis; (ii) domain shifts in real speech further affect performance, as detectors trained on the same TTS system vary across different real speech corpora; and (iii) models with pretrained backbones achieve relatively stronger overall performance, likely due to improved modelling of real speech, while baseline methods generally perform better on vocoder generated audio.
+These observations confirm that AUDETER poses meaningful challenges to existing detectors and highlight the importance of evaluating robustness under diverse domain shifts.

-\textbf{Effect of Speakers on Detectability.} To analyse speaker effects on detection performance, we summarise baseline method EERs on synthetic audio from 5 OpenVoice versions across all datasets in Table \ref{tab:ov_speaker}.
-Significant variation across speakers indicates that vocal characteristics influence synthetic audio detectability beyond architectural differences.
+\textbf{Effect of Speakers on Detectability.} To analyse speaker effects on detection performance, we report baseline EERs on synthetic audio generated by five OpenVoice variants across all datasets in Table~\ref{tab:ov_speaker} in the appendix due to space limits.
+The observed variation across speakers indicates that vocal characteristics influence synthetic audio detectability beyond architectural differences.